Skip to content

 Example of the Tower of Hanoi

-We denote the Tower of Hanoi of size \(i\) as \(f(i)\).
-For example, \(f(3)\) represents the Tower of Hanoi of moving \(3\) discs from A to C.
+We denote the Tower of Hanoi problem of size \(i\) as \(f(i)\).
+For example, \(f(3)\) represents moving \(3\) discs from pillar A to pillar C.

-Consider the base case
+Consider the base cases

 Solution for a problem of size 1